Are you afraid of public speaking?

 Mindfulness and visualisation can be very powerful tools to distract and ground and calm us.
 Link to a 10 minute audio of Mindfulness Practice.
 Link to free mindfulness resources.
 My 15 minute muscle and body relaxation and guided imagery for confidence audio:

 Regular deliberate relaxation – set regular routines where you do something you find relaxing (a movie, a book, candles and music, a walk in the park or on the beach, whatever you truly enjoy) – the body has a ‘relaxation’ physical response, which releases chemicals that reduce stress hormones, this slows your heart rate and lowers blood pressure and relaxes muscles, returning you homeostasis (balance).
 Free resource link: UK MENTAL HEALTH FOUNDATION PODCAST LIST

 Click on this cartoon to watch a short video explaining your bodies Fight or Flight response to public speaking (needs flash so doesn’t work on Apple mobile devices, sorry).

 ~~~ CBT and Feeling Good, promoting psychological health and wellbeing ~~~

-CBT and Feeling Good, Camden House, 7 Camden Street Upper, Dublin 2, Ireland
+CBT and Feeling Good, 30 Wicklow Street, Dublin 2, Ireland

-Private sessions take place in the Camden House office, public/group sessions are on company/organisations premises unless otherwise booked.
+Private sessions take place in the Wicklow Street office, public/group sessions are on company/organisations premises unless otherwise booked.